shoggoth/Crossfire/README.md

 - Only destroy one enemy per bullet
 - Game, world and level loading with persistent player and UI
 - Pickup sounds

+### Done
 - Optimise tracking with sequential vectors

-### Oubliette
-- Recycle bullets

-### Done
 - Shader to score label a la Defender
 - Score label fly out from lantern on pickup
 - Decide if we need enemy Move state